 Saskatchewan Co-operative Association

-Today, SCA provides co-operative youth education, co-operative development, technical advice and support, government relations and member services on behalf of the co-operative sector.
+Today, SCA provides co-operative education to youth, co-ops, and the general public, co-operative development, technical advice and support, government relations and member services on behalf of the co-operative sector.
 As our members’ needs change, along with the co-operative sector and demographics of the province, SCA adapts to provide a continuing link between the co-operative knowledge learned of the past combined with the exciting possibilities of co-operatives flourishing into the future.

 In October 2021, the Saskatchewan Co-operative Youth Program rebranded as Camp Kindling: Co-operative Youth Retreat.
 We look forward to the next phase of this impactful program.